 Working with partners in the field of education, music and community development, we create programmes to meet the needs and aspirations of local communities.
 Sing UK has at its heart a small and dedicated team with many years experience in music education and a passion for creating access and opportunity for all.

 Recent work has included a four-year project in Bedfordshire, "SingQuest", where we worked with every Lower, Middle and Special School in the county to establish a vibrant and continuing culture of singing in schools.
-Three projects in Worcestershire, in 2010/11/12, have seen us working with twelve of the county's local authority secondary schools and the University of Worcester.
-200 students and their teachers formed a chorus to perform major choral works with the English Symphony Orchestra and professional soloists in Worcester Cathedral.
-The project provides a unique opportunity for young people to work with and perform alongside professional musicians.
+Four projects in Worcestershire, in 2010/11/12 and 13, have seen us working with fourteen of the county's local authority secondary schools and the University of Worcester.
+On each occasion, 200 students and their teachers have formed a chorus to perform major choral works with the English Symphony Orchestra, The Orchestra of The Swan and professional soloists in Worcester Cathedral.
+These projects provide unique opportunities for young people to work with and perform alongside professional musicians.

-We are proud to announce that in 2013 we shall be presenting the UK's first-ever international festival for youth and children's choirs, in association with the European Choral Association - Europa Cantat.
-The Worcester International Festival for Young Singers (WIFYS) will take place from 19 - 27 July 2013, when around 400 young people will come to the UK in their choirs for a week-long festival of workshops and concerts, culminating in a spectacular Gala Concert in Worcester Cathedral and including the world premiere of a specially commissioned work from UK composer Bob Chilcott.
+Sing UK was proud to present the UK's first-ever international festival for youth and children's choirs last summer, in association with the European Choral Association - Europa Cantat.
+The Worcester International Festival for Young Singers (WIFYS) took place from 19 - 27 July 2013, when 400 young people came to the UK in their choirs for a week-long festival of workshops and concerts, culminating in a spectacular Gala Concert in Worcester Cathedral, which included the world premiere of Five Days that Changed the World by UK composer Bob Chilcott.